manurare/Class-Inherent-Transformations/README.md

 `python3 src/test.py --all_lambdas --weight_type checkpoint --classifier_name resnet18 --kfold 3 --dataset church_vs_palace --data_size 64`

 ## Citation
+If you use our code, please cite our work
 ```
 @article{REYAREA2020,
 title = {{FuCiTNet}: Improving the generalization of deep learning networks by the fusion of learned class-inherent transformations},